Dr George Reid

 Research

-In addition to ludomusicology, my research interests also include the relationship between multimedia and nostalgia, and the presence of remediation in the context of music fandom.
+In addition to ludomusicology, my research interests also include the relationship between multimedia and nostalgia; music, identity, fandom and (sub)culture, and the remediation of obsolete music technologies and aesthetics.

 Areas of specialism